fusion-jena/befchina-test-collection/README.md

 ## Human Assessments

-The human assessments are available in the provided csv file complying with the TREC benchmark data format.
+The human assessments are available in the provided txt file complying with the TREC benchmark data format.
 An entry in the cv file looks as follows:

 ```1::161::1::1424380312
 ```